polyfy/polylith/readme.md

 ```

-OOps, we forgot to update our test!
-Let's do that:
+OOps, the test failed!
+Remember that we added an extra `!` so now we need to update the
+corresponding test accordingly:
 ```clojure
 (ns se.example.user.interface-test
   (:require [clojure.test :refer :all]